dvelluto/vonage-challenge/README.md

 **How much time did you spend?**

 **How can we build your solution and run unit tests?**

-To run the application in browser make sure you have node installed (LTS, 16 used during development), clone this repo, run `npm install`
+To run the application in browser make sure you have node installed (LTS, 16 used during development), clone this repo, run `npm install`.

+#### Angular CLI

+To be able to use indipendently some of the feature provided by the CLI of Angular, please install globally the package from npm `npm install -g @angular/cli`.
+Thanks to that it's easier to run tests and build the application without using other scripts.

+#### Nx features

+To be able to use the nx features for running tests I suggest to install globally nx `npm install -g nx`.
+Nx will use a PowerShell script to load the application and tests.
+Remember to enable script execution in Powershell.
+To do so, open in administrator mode Powershell and launch
+`Set-ExecutionPolicy Unrestricted`.

 ### Build